modestas612/Photo-gallery/README.md

 ```
 You can then access Photo gallery here: http://localhost:8080/

+### Working with Petclinic in your IDE

-Or you can run it directly from your IDE using the Spring Boot Maven plugin.
+You can run it directly from your IDE using the Spring Boot Maven plugin.
 If you do this it will pick up changes that you make in the project immediately.
 ```
 Maven -> Plugins -> spring-boot -> spring-boot:run
 ```